insum-labs/insum-apex-pro/README.md

 ### Features
 Property Highlighter
-* `Show Non-Defaults Only` will hide properties that have not been changed from their default values when enabled.
+* A `Show Non-Defaults Only` button hides properties that have not been changed from their default values when enabled.
-* `Toggle Non-Defaults` will highlight non-defualt values with a yellow background when toggled.
+* A `Toggle Non-Defaults` button will highlight non-defualt values with a yellow background when toggled.

 ### Chrome Installation